Frontiers of chaotic advection: Perspectives

 Fluid inertia is also important in oscillating flows. \textcite{hydon1995} showed, for a pulsed flow in a curved pipe, that particles on certain trajectories are transported by resonant interaction between the secondary orbital motion and the longitudinal oscillation, inducing ballistic transport.
 For some trajectories trapped behind cantori, particles are transported intermittently by resonance; this mechanism leads to anomalous diffusion \citep{young1991}.
 An important physiological example is blood flow around a stenosis zone \citep{schelin2009,maiti2013}, for which chaotic advection is triggered by a combination of pulsating flow driven by the heart and constriction of the blood-vessel walls.

 In the domain of geophysical flows, \textcite{pratt2014chaotic} have recently revisited the problem of chaotic advection within a 3D steady flow in a closed cylinder with a rotating bottom.
-They show a non-monotonic variation of the stirring rate with the Reynolds number (more exactly with the Eckman number $Ek$, which is directly proportional to the inverse of the Reynolds number for fixed Rossby number).
-The bulk stirring rate, estimated from the tracer concentration variance, has a maximum at intermediate $Ek^{-1/2}$ and a complex dependency of the Lagrangian structures is obtained, with thin or thick resonant layers sandwiched between KAM barriers.
-This is related to theory of \textcite{mezic2001chaotic}.
+They show a non-monotonic variation of the stirring rate with the Reynolds number (more exactly with the Ekman number $Ek$, which is directly proportional to the inverse of the Reynolds number for fixed Rossby number).
+The bulk stirring rate, estimated from the tracer concentration variance, has a maximum at intermediate $Ek^{-1/2}$ and a complex dependency of the Lagrangian structures is noted, with thin or thick resonant layers sandwiched between KAM barriers; compare \textcite{mezic2001chaotic}.

+The issue of fluid inertia also arises when addressing the question of periodicity of the flow which does not necessarily match the geometrical periodicity of the wall boundaries chosen for the generation of chaotic advection \citep{blancher2014}.
+This has direct implication for the appropriate choice of the periodic velocity field in order to map the flow as in the context of dynamical systems.